dilipabc/node_frame_1/README.md

     * GET

-    How to received the data in node js with get method.
+    How to received the data in Node Js with get method.

     ```js
     const FileNameController = {